-After a two-year hiatus in which Trevor recorded a film soundtrack and solo album (“Sphaera”), the band is back!
+After a two-year writing hiatus, the band is back!

 A new line-up features familiar faces Simon Quevillon on bass and Max Hebert on drums, both of whom played with the High Dials in Mexico and Colombia.
 Max was drummer on the albums “Moon Country” and “Anthems For Doomed Youth”.